EXCLUSIVE: Ilia Beauty to Be Acquired by Courtin-Clarins Family

 She believes Ilia will be like a little sister to Clarins.
 “It is the first, and I intend to develop other segments in complementary areas of beauty around Clarins,” said Courtin-Clarins.

-Franco Raymond James was Famille C’s financial adviser and Willkie Farr & Gallagher LLP and Villey-Giarard-Roelleaud acted as its legal counsel.
+Financo Raymond James was Famille C’s financial adviser and Willkie Farr & Gallagher LLP and Villey-Girard-Grolleaud acted as its legal counsel.

 Ilia’s financial advice came from Goldman Sachs, while Sidley Austin LLP and Sideman & Bancroft LLP were the brand’s legal counsel.